''If ye break faith with us who die We shall not sleep, though poppies grow In Flanders fields.'' - John McCrae

 We shall not sleep, though poppies grow

 Possessing the heroic qualities of patriotism, bravery and great talent, Lt.
 Colonel John McCrae represents a true hero.
 McCrae demonstrates patriotism through his selfless service to his country.
-Horace McFarland describes patriotism as "It is the love of country that has lighted and keeps glowing the holy fire of patriotism".
+Horace McFarland describes patriotism: "It is the love of country that has lighted and keeps glowing the holy fire of patriotism."
 McCrae would have agreed.
 Then, during the 17 days of Hades in WWI, McCrae said: "Seventeen days of Hades!
-At the end of the first day if anyone had told us we had to spend seventeen days there, we would have folded our hands and said it could not have been done."
-(Hutchcroft).
+At the end of the first day if anyone had told us we had to spend seventeen days there, we would have folded our hands and said it could not have been done" (Hutchcroft).
 But he didn't proving bravery and courage.
-McCrae is also an example of a talented man because of his many professions such as: "Canadian physician, soldier, and teacher."
-(Hutchcroft).
-John McCrae is an inspiration to because of his: "remarkable affinity for people and animals.
-His many friends and colleagues described him as warm and compassionate with very high principles."
-(Hutchcroft).
-His legacy, "In Flanders Fields" is one of the "the most popular English poem of the First World War.
+McCrae is also an example of a talented man because of his many professions, such as "Canadian physician, soldier, and teacher" (Hutchcroft).
+John McCrae is an inspiration to because of his "remarkable affinity for people and animals.
+His many friends and colleagues described him as warm and compassionate with very high principles" (Hutchcroft).
+His legacy, "In Flanders Fields," is one of the "the most popular English poems of the First World War.
 It was translated into many languages and used in countless fund-raising campaigns for the war effort.
-Each year the poem is recited at Remembrance Day ceremonies and memorial services around the world." ( Hutchcroft).
+Each year the poem is recited at Remembrance Day ceremonies and memorial services around the world" ( Hutchcroft).
 Inspiring a whole nation, Lt.
 Colonel John McCrae fits Merriam Webster's definition of a hero.

 Brians, Paul.
 "John McCrae: In Flanders Fields."
 Washington State University - Pullman,

 Washington.
 Harcourt Brace Custom Publishing, 1999.
 Web.
 12 Dec.
 2011. .